ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 :    **Courier**<br />
      *SkipTheDishes*

-     Deliver food products in accordance with all sanitation, safety principles and an excellent professional attitude.
-Verify customers' online food orders and deliver them on time with a happy smile.
+     Deliver food products in accordance with all sanitation, and safety principles.
+Verify customers’ online food orders and deliver them on time with an excellent professional attitude.

 -----
 ### Volunteering